ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 # Agent Wallet Overview

 The Lit Agent Wallet (LAW) is a powerful tool that enables secure delegation of wallet operations through a system of administrators, delegatees, tools, and policies.
-It's built on top of Programmable Key Pairs (PKPs) and provides a flexible framework for managed wallet access.
+It's built on top of [Programmable Key Pairs (PKPs)](../user-wallets/pkps/overview.md) and provides a flexible framework for managed wallet access.

 ## Core Concepts

 ### Admin
-The admin is the owner of the Agent Wallet and has full control over its management.
+The Admin is the owner of the Agent Wallet and has full control over its management.
 They are responsible for:
 - Creating and managing PKPs (Agent Wallets)
 - Adding and removing delegatees
 - Registering and managing tools